Skip to content

 • International financial and fundraising centre.

-• The world's second-largest and Asia's largest fundraising hub for biotechnology enterprises.
+• One of the world’s leading fundraising hub for biotechnology enterprises.

-• Simple tax system (two-tiered profits tax rates of 8.25% and 16.5%; salaries tax rate capped at 15%).
+• Simple tax system (two-tiered profits tax rates of 8.25% and 16.5%; salaries tax rate capped at 17%).

 • Leveraging the Mainland market: The Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) creates optimal conditions for the industry to access the Mainland market, including enjoyment of zero tariff preference upon importation into the Mainland for goods of Hong Kong origin that fall within the scope of the “Product Specific Rules of Origin”, and easier access to the Mainland market for the service industry in Hong Kong (including foreign enterprises that meet the standards of Hong Kong Service Supplier).